Managing SNMP

 snmp-server community {rw | ro} {<cleartext secret> | 0 <cleartext secret> | 7 <obfuscated secret>}

-• Using the merge-global and override-global commands at the config-switch submode, the SNMP community for the switch can be changed.
-An example configuration is shown below:
+When using the merge-global and override-global commands at the config-switch submode, the SNMP community for the switch can be changed as shown in the following example:

 controller-1(config)# show running-config snmp